Remote Work: Migration Strategy and Best Practices

 Step 4: Providing access to corporate resources

-Another important step is to open the access to the corporate resources like your internal website, reporting, time tracking, project management, repositories, ERP, etc. If any of these tools can be accessed only from your intranet, or by invite, you should think of it in advance.
+Another important step is to open access to corporate resources like your internal website, reporting, time tracking, project management, repositories, ERP, etc. If any of these tools can be accessed only from your intranet, or by invite, you should think of it in advance.
 To avoid roadblocks here, some corporate tools can be deployed on a new server, as remote work may lead to higher loads and potential crashes.

 The outcome: management members and employees can freely access all the required corporate systems and resources.